 - Identify who is held accountable for health and safety.

 - Conduct regular maintenance to not only find problems but prevent them as well.

 - Ensure that the employees are up to date on their safety training.

 - Always maintain up to date hazard information.

 Knowing Each Person's Role

-- Role of Employees - Employees need to be on board with following the hierarchy of hazard controls, too.They need to make sure they are using all the equipment and tools in the way they were designed.
-By going around safety steps, for example, employees put themselves at risk.
-Employees should also know they are responsible for reporting any new hazards they discover.
+- Role of Employees - Employees need to be on board with following the Hierarchy of Hazard Controls.They need to make sure they are using all the equipment and tools in the way they were designed and know that they are responsible for reporting any new hazards they discover.

 Formalizing the Process